-Her reputation at CSM earned her the head coaching job of Georgetown’s Women’s Volleyball team in 1987.
-In her five years at Georgetown she led the Hoyas to the finals of the Big East Tournament and became the President of the Big East Conference for Women’s Volleyball.
+Her reputation at CSM earned her the head coaching job of Georgetown University's women’s volleyball team in 1987.
+In her five years at Georgetown, she led the Hoyas to the finals of the Big East Tournament and became the President of the Big East Conference for Women’s Volleyball.

-After taking a short break to raise her son, she felt coaching withdraw and was asked to be an assistant coach at George Mason in 1992.
-During her five years at George Mason she led the Patriots to five consecutive CAA championships.
+After taking a short break to raise her son, she felt coaching withdraw and was asked to be an assistant coach at George Mason University in 1992.
+During her five years at George Mason, she led the Patriots to five consecutive CAA championships.

 Straka returns to CSM to help the new coaching staff in recruiting to keep the winning tradition going for the growth of the program.